 Weight: 630 lbs

 The big selling point for this camper is how lightweight it is.
-The body is 100% fiberglass, and any sci-fi fan will find themselves thinking of escape pods when they see it.
+It has a 100% fiberglass body, and any sci-fi fan will find themselves thinking of escape pods when they see it.
 The sleek exterior gives way to a cozy interior with a full-size bed, a surprisingly large entertainment system and an a/c unit.
 While you might expect the small space to be claustrophobic, the large windows make it feel surprisingly spacious.
 If the compact camper still feels too small, there are specialized screen room tents that are made to pair with the trailer for some extra living space.

 6. The Tuco Teardrop Trailer